BenBurgessLimerick/ManipulationOnTheMove/README.md

 # Manipulation *On-The-Move*
 Why do mobile robots come to a stop when they grasp something or put something down?
 Humans are quite capable of performing such manipulation tasks while walking or even running.
-By performing tasks *on-the-move* overall execution time for mutli-step tasks can be significantly reduced, and the resulting motion is more natural and graceful.
+By performing tasks *on-the-move* overall execution time for multi-step tasks can be significantly reduced, and the resulting motion is more natural and graceful.

 This project develops an architecture for allowing mobile manipulators to perform reactive manipulation tasks on-the-move.
 Reactive control allows for robust performance in complex, dynamic environments, such as grasping moving objects.